 \section{Related Work}

-In this section, we review some previous work related to GANs.
+In this section, we review some previous studies related to GANs.

-Image generation has long been a subject that has attracted researchers from a diverse range of fields including Computer Vision, Machine Learning.
-In 2014, Generative Adversarial Networks (GANs) \cite{DBLP:journals/corr/GoodfellowPMXWOCB14} was proposed to generate images and has received extensive attention.
+Image generation has long been a subject that has attracted researchers from a wide range of fields, including computer vision and machine learning.
+In 2014, GANs \cite{DBLP:journals/corr/GoodfellowPMXWOCB14} was proposed to generate images and has received extensive attention.
 Since then, various GANs have been developed.
-To enhance the quality of generated images, Mirza et al. proposed Conditional Generative Adversarial Nets (CGANs) \cite{DBLP:journals/corr/MirzaO14}, which introduced the condition information as a label to the generator.
-In addition, Radford et al. proposed Deep Convolutional GANs (DCGANs) \cite{DBLP:journals/corr/RadfordMC15} to enhance GANs by full convolutional structure.
-Furthermore, Interpretable Representation Learning by Information Maximizing Generative Adversarial Nets (InfoGAN) \cite{DBLP:conf/nips/ChenCDHSSA16} constrained some dimensions of random noise to control the semantic characteristics of generated data.
-Additionally, Variational Autoencoder and Generative Adversarial Network (VAE-GAN) \cite{DBLP:conf/icml/LarsenSLW16} introduced a discriminator on the basis of the original Variational Autoencoder (VAE) \cite{DBLP:journals/corr/KingmaW13} to better capture the data distribution.
-In addition, Energy-based Generative Adversarial Network (EBGAN) \cite{DBLP:conf/iclr/ZhaoML17} introduced the auto-encoder to the discriminator.
-It showed a better convergence pattern and scalability to generate high-resolution images.
-While GANs' theory has made rapid progress, GANs' applications have also flourished.
-These include text-to-image \cite{DBLP:conf/icml/ReedAYLSL16}, \cite{DBLP:conf/iccv/ZhangXL17}, \cite{DBLP:journals/pami/ZhangXLZWHM19}, \cite{DBLP:conf/cvpr/HongYCL18}, image-to-image \cite{DBLP:conf/icml/IoffeS15}, \cite{DBLP:conf/iccv/ZhuPIE17}, \cite{DBLP:conf/cvpr/KarrasLA19}, \cite{DBLP:conf/iclr/NieNP19} and image super-resolution tasks \cite{DBLP:conf/cvpr/LedigTHCCAATTWS17}, \cite{DBLP:conf/eccv/WangYWGLDQL18}, \cite{DBLP:conf/eccv/BulatYT18}.
+To enhance the generated image quality, Mirza et al. \cite{DBLP:journals/corr/MirzaO14} proposed conditional GANs, introducing the condition information as a label to the generator.
+In addition, Radford et al. \cite{DBLP:journals/corr/RadfordMC15} proposed DCGANs to improve GANs by full convolutional structure.
+Further, interpretable representation learning by information maximizing GANs \cite{DBLP:conf/nips/ChenCDHSSA16} constrained some dimensions of random noise to control the semantic characteristics of generated data.
+In addition, variational autoencoder with GAN \cite{DBLP:conf/icml/LarsenSLW16} introduced a discriminator basis on the conventional variational autoencoder \cite{DBLP:journals/corr/KingmaW13} to better capture the data distribution.
+In addition, Energy-based GAN \cite{DBLP:conf/iclr/ZhaoML17} introduced an autoencoder to the discriminator, showing an improved convergence pattern and scalability to generate high-resolution images.
+While the theory of GANs has made rapid progress, the applications of GANs have also flourished.
+The applications include text-to-image tasks \cite{DBLP:conf/icml/ReedAYLSL16}, \cite{DBLP:conf/iccv/ZhangXL17}, \cite{DBLP:journals/pami/ZhangXLZWHM19}, \cite{DBLP:conf/cvpr/HongYCL18}, image-to-image tasks \cite{DBLP:conf/icml/IoffeS15}, \cite{DBLP:conf/iccv/ZhuPIE17}, \cite{DBLP:conf/cvpr/KarrasLA19}, \cite{DBLP:conf/iclr/NieNP19}, and image super-resolution tasks \cite{DBLP:conf/cvpr/LedigTHCCAATTWS17}, \cite{DBLP:conf/eccv/WangYWGLDQL18}, \cite{DBLP:conf/eccv/BulatYT18}.